 Children are likely to emulate their parent’s behavior.
 If you want a kid to appreciate cleanliness and hard work, make sure you give them a good example to follow.
 If you live a clean lifestyle and show a positive attitude toward keeping the house tidy, your kids will pick up on that mindset as well.
-To make leading by example that much easier, try out some home inventory apps to make organization simple.

 Clean with them

 Turning chores into a family affair can make them feel less like work and more like a fun activity the family does together.
 Set aside an hour on the weekend to do a few tasks as a family and make sure to have fun while doing it.
-You can also take this time to discuss how they can stay safe around your home, especially important if you have a pool or a fire pit in your backyard.

 All things considered, froggy eggs splattered throughout the kitchen were the least of the Baker family’s concerns, especially when they’ve got 12 kids to make cleaning competitive, fun and fast.